ans-group/docs.ukfast.co.uk/source/dr-ha/draas/veeam_draas/veeam_failover_costs.md

 ### Recurring costs
 Customers will pay static monthly costs for:
 - Per VM
-- Per GB storage, at the 600 IOPs tier
+- Per GB storage, at the 600 IOPS tier

 ### Failover Costs
-When failed over, customers will pay based on our eCloud Public billing model, pro rata'd hourly.
+When failed over, customers will pay based on our eCloud Public billing model, pro-rated hourly.

-**Costs do occassionally change, so please get in touch with your Account Manager or Service Manager to receive the latest pricing.**
+**Costs do occasionally change, so please get in touch with your Account Manager or Service Manager to receive the latest pricing.**

 #### Compute costs
 Customers will pay an hourly fee based on your VM specifications.
 This is per: